 Ruby Treatment and Enhancement

 Lab Created Rubies

-- The most expensive ruby ever sold at auction was an 8.62 carat stone that sold for $3.63 million. ($ 425,000 per carat!)
-This was a cushion cut 'pigeon's blood red' unheated Burmese gem.
+- The most expensive ruby ever sold at an auction was a 8.62 carat stone that sold for $3.63 Million ($ 425,000 per carat).
+This was a cushion cut 'pigeon's blood red' unheated Burmese gemstone.

 - The Smithsonian houses a 137 carat cabochon star ruby.
 The Rosser Reeves star ruby (138.7 carats) is considered to be the largest fine star ruby in existence and was insured for $150,000 in 1966.

 - Fergie, the Duchess of York received a ruby engagement ring from Prince Andrew.